A bursa is a small fluid‐filled sac that provides cushioning between adjacent tissues to reduce friction. Bursitis is the inflammation of a bursa.

 Schedule your free consultation today to learn more.

 The bursae are small fluid‐filled sacs that provide cushioning to reduce friction between adjacent tissues.
 Contrary to images in anatomical texts, the majority of bursae are thin and flat.
-As friction reducers, bursae are most vulnerable to chronic or acute compressive force injuries.
+As friction reducers, bursae are most vulnerable to chronic or acute compressive force injuries which may cause bursitis.

 Bursitis is inflammation to a bursa.
 Bursitis is very similar to Tendinitis, which is inflammation and damage to a tendon.
 Can be a result of repetitive stress or post injury.
 Inflammation can accompany tears, or may occur independently as a result of repetitive injuries.
 The bursae may become inflamed and irritate the muscle, then later the tendonitis or tendinosis begins.
 Or tendons are inflamed and irritate the bursae.